freenas/freenas-docs/userguide/tn_options.rst

    System Processes Running on %brand%

-The display will automatically refresh itself.
-Simply click the X in the upper right corner to close the display when you are finished.
-Note that the display is read-only, meaning that you won't be able to issue a :command:`kill` command within it.
+The display automatically refreshes itself.
+Click the :guilabel:`X` in the upper right corner to close the display when finished.
+This display is read-only, so it is not possible to give a :command:`kill` command in it.

 .. index:: Shell